mcclure/lisp0-experiment/README.md

 ## Variants

-As this is a WIP and the definition of this language is unstable, this should be thought of as the "2025-04-07" variant/edition of this language.
+As this is a WIP and the definition of this language is unstable, this should be thought of as the "2025-04-07" (revision 2) variant/edition of this language.
 Future versions of the interpreter targeting some other "variant" may not be backward-compatible with this one.

 ## Development